Videndum (LON:VID) Trading Down 22.3% – Here’s Why

-A number of equities research analysts have weighed in on VID shares.
-Jefferies Financial Group reiterated a “buy” rating and set a GBX 425 ($5.37) target price on shares of Videndum in a research note on Monday, December 16th.
-Shore Capital restated a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
+Several research analysts have recently issued reports on the stock.
+Jefferies Financial Group reiterated a “buy” rating and set a GBX 425 ($5.37) price target on shares of Videndum in a report on Monday, December 16th.
+Shore Capital restated a “hold” rating on shares of Videndum in a research report on Friday, December 13th.

 Videndum Price Performance